visgl/deck.gl/docs/api-reference/carto/carto-bqtiler-layer.md

 # CartoBQTilerLayer
+>CartoBQTilerLayer will be deprecated in future versions.
+Use CartoLayer instead.
+If you've existing code using this layer, check [the migration steps](#migration-to-cartolayer).

-`CartoBQTilerLayer` is the legacy layer to visualize large datasets (millions or billions of rows) directly from [Google BigQuery](https://cloud.google.com/bigquery) without having to move data outside of BigQuery.
+`CartoBQTilerLayer` is a layer to visualize large datasets (millions or billions of rows) directly from [Google BigQuery](https://cloud.google.com/bigquery) without having to move data outside of BigQuery.

 First you need first to generate a tileset of your dataset in your BigQuery account using CARTO BigQuery Tiler.
 For more info click [here](https://carto.com/bigquery-tiler/).